Graphnet-Health/fhir-api-specs/docs/api/apiObservation.md

 GET /Observation/{id}
 ```

 An alternative method for retrieval is to make use of the `_id` search parameter.
 In this case, the result will be a `Bundle`.
-If the `id` is present the `Bundle` will contain a single `Observation` resource, otherwise the `Bundle` will be empty.
+If the `id` is present the `Bundle` will contain a single `Observation` resource, otherwise, the `Bundle` will be empty.

 ```http
 GET /Observation?_id={id}